biostatsPMH/exceldata/README.md

 ---
 To download the Excel Template:

-- Scroll up the Screen and Open the vignettes directory
+- Scroll up and open the vignettes directory
 - Click on DataDictionary0.4.xlsm
 - Click the `Download` button